lgs/vrops-export/README.md

     prop: $parent:HostSystem.cpu|cpuModel		# Reference to a metric in a parent
 ```

-## Known issues
+# Known issues
-Very long time ranges in combination with small interval sizes can cause the server to prematurely close the connection, resulting in NoHttpResponseExceptions to be thrown.
+* Very long time ranges in combination with small interval sizes can cause the server to prematurely close the connection, resulting in NoHttpResponseExceptions to be thrown.
 If this happens, consider shortening the time range.

+# Contributing to the code
+Contributing with code and new ideas is encouraged!
+If you have a great idea for a new or improved feature, please file a feature request under the "issues" tab in Github.